Glossary

 Is used for defining complex models, the Ivy functional API does not implement its own backend but wraps around other frameworks functional APIs and brings them into alignment.

-Ivy’s Graph Compiler, which traces the graph as a composition of functions in the functional API in Python.
+Ivy’s Tracer creates a graph as a composition of functions in the functional API in Python.

 The transpiler allows framework to framework code conversions for supported frameworks.